 Expectation management is key in the world of veganizing classic recipes or copycats.
 But it's not an overstatement to say this vegan tuna mixture is darn close to the texture and flavor of actual whipped tuna.

-If a tuna fish sandwich is what you're after, this plant-based version of the tunacado sandwich is likely to hit the spot.
-I bet my last avocado that if you serve this tuna in a sandwich to unsuspecting people, it might pass without a hitch.
+If a tuna fish sandwich is what you're after, this plant-based version is likely to hit the spot.
+I’d bet my last avocado - and maybe even 3-to-1 odds - that if you serve this jackfruit tuna in a sandwich to unsuspecting people, it’ll pass without a hitch.
+They might even ask what brand of tuna you used.

 Drop your thoughts in the comments.
 I'm eager to hear your take!
 Your taste-testing tales and culinary confessions are what I live for!